Skip to content

 i really enjoyed this article today as well, about leaving the information age and moving into the conceptual age. because i am all about conceptualization.

-Posted in General.
+Posted

-1. gimaha said
+1. gimaha Avatar

 Well, you’re answered the burning question for those of us who have wondered what you were all about.
 Now, have you seen any Volvos for sale in your neighborhood?

-2. Dav said
+2. Dav Avatar

 (Sort of a tangent)